datastackacademy/data-engineering-101/week_1/ep2/system_setup.md

 Follow the instructions for [Windows Subsystem for Linux (WSL) setup](windows-setup.md).
 After WSL installation, return here and continue the next steps on this guide.

-**NOTE:** As Windows users, you will install Python on your Ubuntu WSL machine; and **NOT** your native Windows machine.
-You're welcome to install these on Windows as well (specially Python); but they must run on WSL.
+**NOTE:** As Windows users, you will install Python on your Ubuntu WSL machine, and **NOT** your native Windows machine.
+You're welcome to install these on Windows as well (specially Python), but they must run on WSL.

 <br/><br/>